pawannraj/M1_calculator_app/1_Requirements/readme.md

 Who:

-Students who want to solve mathematics related problems for their academic work.
+Students who wants to solve mathematics and physics problems for their academic work.

-Datascience workers working on machine learning and deep learning applications which majorly involve matrice Software engineer.

-Researchers and mathematicians.

 What:

-Calculate the sum, differemce, product of two matrices and also the determinnt, transpose and inverse of a single matrix.
+Calculate the advance mathematics.

 When:

-Students facing a difficulty in solving a matrix related problem, can use this program to conform their outputs.

-Researchers can use it for getting a quick calculation output.

-Comes to a great use when calculating for matrices of huge order.
+Comes to a great use when calculating facing advances mathematics and solving pysics problems.

 Where:

-Students, employees and researchers all over the world.
+Students can solve the problems easily at institutes or schools or colleges.

+why:

+to get the result fast as possible.

 How:

-This program can be executed in a system which has Linux or Windows operating system.
+This program was done using switch stement.